shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 - Enable web server access to *_APPLICATION_/web*
 - Execute `php setup.phar` through the command line
 - Follow the instructions
-- Remember to symlink the Supervisor configuration in *_APPLICATION_/supervisord/edb.conf.dist* to enable the background processes  must be published to your
+- Remember to symlink the Supervisor configuration in *_APPLICATION_/supervisord/edb.conf.dist* to enable the background processes

 ## HowTo: Setup the background processes on Ubuntu 14.04